ultradns/dns_sprockets/README.rst

 - **1-254** The number of failed validations, up to a limit of 254.
 - **255** A special code for fatal exceptions.

+TO-DO's
+'''''''

+The following is a non-exhaustive list of things to do (help anyone?):

+- Respect the "opt-out" flag in NSEC3 records; right now, assuming none are opt-out.
+- More loaders and (especially) validators!
+- More real-world trials.

 Developer Information
 ---------------------